arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.07.16
+Sometimes I can't think of anything interesting.

+> blackamoor : noun : a dark-skinned person; *especially* : black

+I found this word in a Tintin book.
+I think Captain Haddock used it as an insult (in a possibly racially offensive context).
+Not recommended for real-world usage.

 ### 11.06.16
 The title of the African novel *Things Fall Apart* is taken from the opening